Periodontal Disease and the Available Treatment Options

 - Posted on: Apr 15 2019

 At Galleria Dental Aesthetics, our providers are here to help patients obtain a healthy smile and keep it that way!
 Drs.
-Chong Lee, Joseph Oh, Kirsten Lee and Judy Kwon have dedicated their practice to assisting patients on avoiding the development of dental concerns such as periodontal disease and tooth decay.
+Chong Lee, Joseph Oh, and Kirsten Lee have dedicated their practice to assisting patients on avoiding the development of dental concerns such as periodontal disease and tooth decay.
 Periodontal disease, or “gum disease,” is an inflammatory condition that can negatively impact the smile and result in the loss of gum tissue, jaw bone, and even natural adult teeth.

 Understanding periodontal disease